agilestacks/secrets-service/README.md

 #### User

-When user is created a new token is issued and empty policy is created.
+When user is created a new `role_id` is issued and empty policy is created.

 #### Team membership